Served as COOK.

 Charles was 14.
 He was living with his parents & brother.
 The family surname was Cook.

 Charles, 34, a Shoe Riveter.

 1911 5, West Gate Court, Black Horse Lane, Ipswich.

 Charles was 34 years old, a Stone Breaker – Ipswich Corporation.
 He was recorded as married – but his wife had deserted him.

 Charles’s father, Charles Bultitude Cook, died 1893, Ipswich.
 His mother Sarah Ann Boyer, died 1904, Ipswich.

-Whilst still married to Charles, Annie married Sidney Tournay Godfrey, in 1908, Canterbury.
+Whilst still married to Charles, Annie married Sidney Tournay Godfrey, on the 14th November 1908, Canterbury.
 She was convicted in Suffolk of Bigamy – 8th November 1913.

 Charles’s brother Frederick William Pryke Bultitude also died as a result of the First World War, on the 28th September 1919, aged 41.
 He was a Driver, service number 1421, of the Royal Field Artillery.
 Frederick was also laid to rest at Ipswich Old Cemetery.

 Charles & Frederick’s youngest brother, Thomas Henry Bultitude, aged 49, of 1, Mount Pleasant Cottages, Manor Road, Chigwell, Essex, was killed in the Second World War at the ‘Prince of Wales’ Manor Road, Chigwell, Essex.
 When at 9.45pm a German aircraft dropped a parachute bomb.
 It was a direct hit on the pub which was reduced to a pile of rubble with 40 plus causalities.